kesh-lang/kesh/examples.md

 - Symbols
 - Nothing

-Booleans and numbers are as described in [na](https://github.com/kesh-lang/na#primitive-values), except that numbers are [IEEE 754 double-precision 64-bit floating-point](https://en.wikipedia.org/wiki/Floating-point_arithmetic#IEEE_754:_floating_point_in_modern_computers) values due to the underlying JavaScript runtime.
+Booleans and numbers are as described in [na](https://github.com/kesh-lang/na#primitive-values), except that numbers are [IEEE 754 double-precision 64-bit floating-point](https://en.wikipedia.org/wiki/Floating-point_arithmetic#IEEE_754:_floating_point_in_modern_computers) values due to the underlying ECMAScript runtime.

 #### Strings